 - Counseling patients and their families on communication strategies

-- Design and implement hearing conservation programs
+- Designing and implementing hearing conservation programs and newborn hearing screenings